petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md

 Consider an insurance scenario with these requirements:

-- Business account users must open claims without seeing claims made by other accounts.
+* Business account users must open claims without seeing claims made by other accounts.

-- Customer success managers (CSMs) must review claims made by the accounts they manage.
+* Customer success managers (CSMs) must review claims made by the accounts they manage.

-- A claims manager must oversee all claims.
+* A claims manager must oversee all claims.

 To achieve this, [create a Claims object](../creating-objects.md) with account restriction enabled.
 Then [create organizations](../../../../users-and-permissions/organizations/creating-and-managing-organizations.md#adding-organizations) for grouping CSMs and [associate each organization](../../../../users-and-permissions/accounts.md#organizations-tab) with the appropriate business accounts.
-Create the following [account](#account-role), [organization](#organization-role), and [regular](#regular-role) roles and [assign them](../../../../users-and-permissions/roles-and-permissions/assigning-users-to-roles.md) to the appropriate users.
+Finally, create the following [account](#account-role), [organization](#organization-role), and [regular](#regular-role) roles and [assign them](../../../../users-and-permissions/roles-and-permissions/assigning-users-to-roles.md) to the appropriate users.
 Since the Claims object is company-scoped, account and organization users must also have a separate regular role that grants the `Portal: View Control Panel Menu` and `Claims: Access in Control Panel` permissions.
 For convenience, you can assign these permissions to the default user role.

 ```{note}
 In this example, each role can create claim entries, but granting that permission is not necessary for the organization and regular roles.